The Modern Records Centre is now open to all researchers.

 How can I order documents?

 Please list the individual document reference numbers for each file or item that you would like to see.
 The reference numbers can be found through our online catalogue (guidance on using the catalogue is available elsewhere on our website).
 Please list your documents in order of preference in case we are unable to produce all items on the list.
-A maximum of six boxes or 15 individual items can be ordered per person per day.

 On your first visit to use archives you will be required to complete a research application form and to prove your identity.
 Acceptable forms of proof include university card, passport, driving licence and County Archive Research Network (CARN) ticket.
 You will then be given a copy of the research application form as your proof of registration.